-Sometimes loans between individuals create a win-win situation: great for lenders (who earn more than they can at the bank) and borrowers (who pay less interest than they would at the bank).
-When borrowers have poor credit, private loans may be the only option available, although they generally come with higher rates.
+Other private-party loans involve agreements between two parties outside normal lending institutions.
+Sometimes loans between individuals create a win-win situation.
+They are great for lenders who earn more than they can at the bank.
+They also work for borrowers who pay less interest than they would at the bank.
+When borrowers have poor credit, private-party loans may be the only option available, although the lower credit score usually brings a higher rate.

 Private lenders are commonly used for house flipping money.
 Bank loans don't always work well for investment properties, but some individuals (and organizations) specialize in making short-term loans to buy and improve properties.

-Documentation is a key to any private party loan.
+Documentation is key to any private party loan.
 Make sure everything is spelled out in writing, and everybody understands and agrees.
-While it may seem overly formal, documentation can prevent headaches and heartbreaks in the future.
+While it may seem overly formal with someone you know, documentation can prevent headaches and heartbreaks in the future.

 To document your private loan, write an agreement or adapt one that's already written.
 For larger loans, it’s probably best to use a professionally prepared agreement.
 A lot can go wrong, and good loan agreements anticipate pitfalls.
 For private party loan documents, search the web, work with a local attorney, or use a peer-to-peer lending service that specializes in these loans.
 For example, LoanKin sells agreements and even processes payments on mortgages and other loans.

 Private party loans are a great option for many borrowers.
 As always, though, be sure you shop around to get the best deal for you.
 And, if you're taking a loan from someone outside a bank, make sure you document the terms clearly so that you don't run into any problems later.